 If a driver doesn't have insurance, or the available coverage is insufficient to cover your medical bills, you would be responsible for paying the remainder.
 To protect innocent victims from this common scenario, insurance companies issue two optional coverages: uninsured motorist insurance and underinsured motorist insurance.
 These are usually issued together, and may appear on your insurance card as “UM/UIM.”

-In a personal injury settlement claim or lawsuit, liability of the other driver (also referred to as fault or negligence) must first be determined.
+In a personal injury lawsuit, liability of the other driver (also referred to as fault or negligence) must first be determined.
 If the other driver is found liable for the accident, Sevenish Law Firm applies the available insurance coverage.

 - If the at-fault driver doesn't have insurance, you would be paid by your insurance company under your UM/UIM motorist policy, up to the limits of your policy.